Public Libraries and Museums Act 1964 (Amendment) Bill

 The bill makes several key changes to the 1964 Act:

-• New Cultural Advisory Council: The Arts Council England will act as a Cultural Advisory Council, advising the Secretary of State on cultural matters.
+- Advisory Council: The Arts Council England becomes a Cultural Advisory Council, advising the Secretary of State on cultural services and facilities.

-• Transfer of Assets and Liabilities: The bill clarifies the transfer of assets and liabilities related to cultural services.
+- Transfer of Assets: The bill ensures that the transfer of assets and liabilities related to cultural services is properly addressed during any organizational changes.

 Government Spending